louislat/Advanced-ML-Project/README.md

 ## Introduction

-This repository contains the implementation of first-order stochastic algorithms to train Deep Learning models: SGD, Momentum, NAG, ADG, RMS Prop, AdaDelta, Adam, AMS Grad, Nadam, Adamax, Nostalgic Adam.
+This repository contains the implementation of first-order stochastic algorithms to train Deep Learning models: SGD, Momentum, NAG, ADG, RMS Prop, Adam, AMS Grad, Nadam, Adamax, Nostalgic Adam.
 We compare the performances of such algorithms in Deep Learning framework.

 ## Features
 Python files where algorithms are implemented :

 * ```ModelImageClassification.py```: LeNet5 CNN and first-order stochastic algorithms for image classification.
-* ```ModelNostalgic.py```: LeNet5 CNN and first-order stochastic algorithms for image classification.
-Focus on Nostalgic Adam algorithm.
 * ```ModelRegression.py```: MLP and first-order stochastic algorithms for regression.
 * ```ModelTextClassification.py```: MLP and first-order stochastic algorithms for text classification.